zwrawr/LDguides/guides/rules.md

 You can easily see the silhouette and details of the **original** (left) in the **derivative** (right).

-While this is technically a derivative, there’s a big problem: **the original artwork belongs to Nintendo**, who doesn’t grant permission to do this sort of thing (these are fan works, harmless, but still legally grey).
+While this is technically a derivative, there’s a big problem: **the original artwork belongs to Nintendo**, who doesn’t grant permission to do this sort of thing (these are fan works, harmless, but still legally gray).
 If you plan to create artwork this way, you should enter the **Jam** instead.

 ![Good and bad texture derivatives](///other/rules/Textures1.png)